Daewoo S-TEC engine

 S-TEC or M-TEC is a low-displacement engine range co-developed by Suzuki and Daewoo Motors for use in micro and subcompact cars.
+The original version was a license-built version of the Suzuki F8B engine; later generations were derived from the original design in South Korea.

 S-TEC

-The first model was 796 cc SOHC straight-three engine based on the powerplant of the Suzuki Alto.
+The first model was 796 cc SOHC straight-three engine based on the powertrain of the Suzuki Alto.